 A little something special.

-Social Good Moms is a blog dedicated to maternal health and women's and girls' issues and causes.
+Dedicated to women's and girls' issues and causes.

 Authenticity reader.
 Book reviewer.
 Content writer.